-Educational records are defined as any record in any media maintained by the Institute directly related to a student EXCEPT:
+An educational record is defined as any record, in any medium, maintained by CIA directly related to a student.
+Exceptions to educational records include:

-The Institute reserves the right to release a student’s educational records without their written consent to school officials (as outlined in the detailed FERPA policy) who have a legitimate educational interest in the records, including the parents of an eligible student who is claimed as dependent for income tax purposes.
-At the discretion of the Institute, information regarding student abuse of alcohol or drugs not prescribed by a physician may be reported to the parents of students 21 years of age or younger.
-Information considered “directory” may be released to other members of the Institute community without the student’s prior written consent unless the student notifies the Institute in writing by the end of the fourth week of classes during the semester.
+CIA reserves the right to release a student’s educational records without written consent to school officials (as outlined in the FERPA regulations) who have a legitimate educational need to know.
+At the discretion of the College, information regarding student abuse of alcohol or drugs not prescribed by a physician may be reported to the parents of students younger than 21 years of age.

 FERPA Annual Notification

 The Family Educational Rights and Privacy Act (FERPA) affords eligible students certain rights with respect to their education records.
 (An "eligible student" under FERPA is a student who is 18 years of age or older or who attends a postsecondary institution at any age.)
 These rights include:

 The right to inspect and review the student's education records within 45 days after the day the Cleveland Institute of Art (CIA) receives a request for access.
 A student should submit to the registrar, dean, head of the academic department, a written request that identifies the record(s) the student wishes to inspect.
 The school official will arrange for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the school official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.

 The right to request the amendment of the student’s education records that the student believes is inaccurate, misleading, or otherwise in violation of the student’s privacy rights under FERPA.